 Let’s do a quick recap of what we get out of that configuration snippet:

-Last but not least, we need to start (or restart/reload) DRBD Reactor on all nodes via `systemctl start drbd-reactor.service`.
+Last but not least, we need to start (or restart/reload) DRBD Reactor on all nodes by entering the command

 Then we can check which node is Primary and has the device mounted:

 You can also test a failure scenario by keeping a file open on the mounted device if you want to.
-Connect to the node that is Primary and execute the following commands.
+Connect to the Primary node and execute the following commands.
 This action should trigger a reboot, and another node should take over the mount.

-We use DRBD Reactor and the promoter plugin for our in-house infrastructure (LINSTOR + OpenNebula) to provide a highly-available LINSTOR controller, which is the configuration we also suggest to our customers.
-Further, it is used in linstor-gateway and LINBIT VSAN SDS.
+We use DRBD Reactor and the Promoter plug-in for our in-house infrastructure (LINSTOR + OpenNebula) to provide a highly-available LINSTOR controller, the configuration we suggest to our customers.
+Finally, LINSTOR Gateway and LINBIT VSAN SDS use it.